-The Company believes both the film and spray surface coatings are unique and differentiated from current protective coatings in the marketplace.
-McMaster's R&D efforts and results, as published in several journals to-date, have shown the original lab prototype film and the early-stage spray formulation to be effective in repelling and preventing biofilm formation of World Health Organization-designated priority pathogens such as Gram-positive methicillin-resistant Staphylococcus aureus, Pseudomonas aeruginosa, Bacillus subtilis and Enterococci strains, as well as being effective in repelling SARS-CoV-2 related viruses.
-In addition, the spray formulation has shown to provide additional killing of residual pathogens on its surface.
-The Company believes that both its REPELWRAPTM film and its spray-on film technology may be timely products once developed as they are geared towards reducing the spread of viruses and other pathogens.
+The Company believes both the film and nanoparticle suspension coatings prototypes are unique and differentiated from current protective coatings in the marketplace.
+McMaster's R&D efforts and results, as published in several journals to-date, have shown the original lab prototype film and the early-stage nanoparticle suspension coating formulation to be effective in repelling and preventing biofilm formation of World Health Organization-designated priority pathogens such as Gram-positive methicillin-resistant Staphylococcus aureus, Pseudomonas aeruginosa, Bacillus subtilis and Enterococci strains, as well as being effective in repelling SARS-CoV-2 related viruses.
+In addition, the nanoparticle suspension coating formulation has shown to provide additional killing of residual pathogens on its surface.
+The Company believes that both its REPELWRAPTM film and its nanoparticle suspension coating technology may be timely products once developed as they are geared towards reducing the spread of viruses and other pathogens.
 (See "R&D Project Update").